-7 Great Explainer Videos that Don’t Say a WordShawn 05.03.2017
+7 Great Explainer Videos That Don’t Say A WordShawn Forno 11.26.2019

-However, sometimes the best explanations don’t require a single word.
-Shifting viewership habits and the rise of mobile video has created a new breed of explainer video without words.
-People want their videos silent, so businesses and brands are shifting to visually independent explainer videos that ditch voiceover in favor of simple product demos, on screen text, and colorful branded messages.
-And it’s working.
+However, sometimes the best videos don’t require a single spoken word.
+Shifting viewership habits and the rise of mobile video has created a new breed of silent explainer video, without narration.
+Businesses are shifting to visually independent explainer videos that ditch voiceover in favor of simple product demos, on-screen text, and colorful branded images.

-So in acknowledgement that there’s more than one way to create a great explainer video, here are a few of our favorite animated and live action explainer videos that don’t say a word:
+Once engagement happens, conversion is close behind.
+So in acknowledgement that there’s more than one way to create a great explainer video, here are a few of our favorite animated and live action videos that don’t say a word:

-Squarespace: “Create Your Own Space” — 536,529 views
+Squarespace: “Create Your Own Space

 Squarespace caters to designers, programmers, restaurateurs, writers, eCommerce sites, bloggers, and small business owners, so condensing all of these markets into a single campaign is tough enough.
-But they took their video marketing a step further by removing the voiceover entirely.
+But they took their video marketing a step further by removing voiceover entirely.